openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 TCP Connection Teardown
 ~~~~~~~~~~~~~~~~~~~~~~~
-There are different ways to teardown TCP connection.
-We will teardown the
+There are different ways to tear down TCP connection.
+We will tear down the
 connection by sending "fin" from client, "fin-ack" from server followed
 by the last "ack" by client.